Collision detection: A priori pruning

-Alternative algorithms are grouped under the spatial partitioning umbrella, which includes octrees, binary space partitioning (or BSP trees) and other, similar approaches.
-If one splits space into a number of simple cells, and if two objects can be shown not to be in the same cell, then they need not be checked for intersection.
-Since BSP trees can be precomputed, that approach is well suited to handling walls and fixed obstacles in games.
-These algorithms are generally older than the algorithms described above.

-Bounding boxes

-Bounding boxes (or bounding volumes) are most often a 2D rectangle or 3D cuboid, but other shapes are possible.
-A bounding box in a video game is sometimes called a Hitbox.

-The bounding diamond, the minimum bounding parallelogram, the convex hull, the bounding circle or bounding ball, and the bounding ellipse have all been tried, but bounding boxes remain the most popular due to their simplicity.
-Bounding boxes are typically used in the early (pruning) stage of collision detection, so that only objects with overlapping bounding boxes need be compared in detail.

 Triangle centroid segments

 A triangle mesh object is commonly used in 3D body modeling.
 Normally the collision function is a triangle to triangle intercept or a bounding shape associated with the mesh.
 A triangle centroid is a center of mass location such that it would balance on a pencil tip.
 The simulation need only add a centroid dimension to the physics parameters.
 Given centroid points in both object and target it is possible to define the line segment connecting these two points.